The Ripley Academy is committed to safeguarding and promoting the welfare of children, which includes;

 -ensuring that children grow up in circumstances consistent with the provision of safe and effective care

 -taking action to enable all children to have the best outcomes

 All concerns are dealt with by staff trained to the same level as that of the ‘Designated Safeguarding Lead’.
 The designated lead officer is Miss Jayne Scattergood, Deputy Head Teacher.
-Mr Jan de Rijk, Head of School/Headteacher and Mrs Jo Barlow, School Transition are also ‘designated senior persons’ with full safeguarding training.
+Mr Jan de Rijk, Head of School/Headteacher and Mrs Kerry Alexander-Brown, School Transition are also ‘designated senior persons’ with full safeguarding training.
 All other staff receive annual basic awareness training.